kworm83/udptest/README.md

 Borrows heavily from https://gist.github.com/jtblin/18df559cf14438223f93

 Ideally you would run dhcperfcli instances on a machine separate from the test server.
 A sample bash script to start multiple dhcperfcli instanaces is included along with the basic config file.
+There are notes in the files as to some additional config/work that will need to be done in order to run.

 Usage: